bloominstituteoftechnology/web-module-challenge-css-layouts/ReadMe.md

 - [ ]  Information about you in place of the given placeholder
 - [ ]  A `My Projects` button (doesn't need to be functional)
 - [ ]  A `Contact Me` button (doesn't need to be functional)
+- [ ]  Link navigation items to new HTML pages

 ## Task 3: Stretch Goals

-- [ ]  Add links to social media profiles (Instagram, linkedIn, Twitter) into the footer section of your home page.
+- [ ]  Add links to social media profiles (Instagram, linkedIn, Twitter) into the footer section of your home page and make them open in a new tab.
-- [ ]  Link navigation items to new HTML pages
 - [ ]  Host your website on Netlify.com